celere-dev/celere-toolkit/README.md

 ## Contributing

 Feel free to submit issues or pull requests for any bug fixes or new features.
-They can be opened in English _ou em Português_.
+They can be opened in English or Portuguese.